Cycling Sierra Road, the steepest bike climb in the San Jose area.

 Mt.
 Hamilton’s Lick Observatory -- background left of sign.

 AMGEN TOUR OF CALIFORNIA

-Sierra road was the most consistently included climb during the early years of the Tour of California, having been included 5 straight years from 2007-2011.
-However, the Tour has not returned to this difficult brief climb since 2011.
+Sierra Road was the most consistently-included climb during the early years of the Tour of California, having been included five straight years from 2007 through 2011.
+However, the Tour has not returned to this difficult though brief climb since 2011.